-The project Brand-EU brings together municipalities willing to attract people and businesses.
-There is a general lack of knowledge especially in public authorities on communication skills, more attention should be given to present the cities as a system, as well as mapping the resources that they have to offer.
-Starting from these considerations the participating municipalities have acknowledged that civil servants needs to be equipped with competences on place branding strategies in order to boost the attractiveness of the local areas.
+The project Brand-EU brought together municipalities willing to attract people and businesses.
+There was a general lack of knowledge especially in public authorities on communication skills, more attention should be given to present the cities as a system, as well as mapping the resources that they have to offer.
+Starting from these considerations the partners have identified that civil servants needs to be equipped with competences on place branding strategies in order to boost the attractiveness of the local areas.

-The general objective of the project is raise the attractiveness of European cities through the exchange of best practices on the place branding strategies designed and implemented by Municipalities in collaboration with stakeholders in order to create more favourable condition for local development.
-In order to achieve the general objective above the projects will aim at:
+The general objective of the project was to raise the attractiveness of European cities through the exchange of best practices on the place branding strategies designed and implemented by Municipalities in collaboration with stakeholders in order to create more favourable condition for local development.
+In order to achieve the general objective above the project aimed at:

 1. Developing place branding skills in the staff of municipalities and local stakeholders